tinyredinc/notes/real_estate/cofund_reif_ts.md

 Since the GP/LP is a tax flow-through structure, the annualized ROI will be calculated based on earnings before taxes(EBT) in accordance with IFRS.

+## Fund Manager

+An affiliated organization, COFUND MANAGEMENT INC., will be hired as the Fund Manager to manage and provide services related to the day-to-day operations of the REIF.

+- Manage investment portfolio
+- Coordinate with third party vendors (eg. lawyers, accountants, auditors, appraiser, brokers/dealers, agents etc.)
+- Generic investor services (eg. support line, investor meetings etc.)
+- Provide annual reports
+- Provide unaudited interim financial statements
+- Provide applicable tax forms

+## Fund Management Fee

+A fee of 2% of the Assets Under Management (AUM) per year, payable quarterly, will be charged to the REIF.
+If the actual operational cost of the REIF exceeds the 2% of AUM, it is the Fund Manager's responsibility to cover the difference.

+Following expenses will not be considered as operational cost of the REIF:

+- Formation expenses of the REIF (refer to section "Formation Expenses") -

 ## Investment Period

 The Fund will invest the proceeds from the Placement as stated under "Investment Objective."
 This will occur between the Closing and the earliest of the 3.5-year anniversary of the Closing, with a potential extension of one year.